webqit/oohtml/README.md

 }, 1000);
 ```

-Leveraging this reactivity, we could implement the `<my-collapsible>` component we created in the *State API* section above - this time, without a JavaScript class.
+Leveraging this reactivity, we could reimplement the `<my-collapsible>` component we created in the *State API* section above - this time, without a JavaScript class.

 ```html
 <div id="collapsible" namespace>